openintegrationhub/openintegrationhub/services/iam/README.md

 POST /api/v1/tokens (see open api docs)

-_If you want to create a permanent token, pass the "tokenLifeSpan" of -1_
+_If you want to create a permanent token, pass an "expiresIn" value of -1_

 #### Introspect a token